survivejs/webpack-book/manuscript/optimizing/05_separating_manifest.md

 ## Extracting a Manifest

 We have done most of the work already when we set up `extractBundles`.
-In order to extract the manifest, a single change is required:
+To extract the manifest, a single change is required:

 **webpack.config.js**